TetsuakiBaba/ofxYolov2/README.md

 ## Install
 1. Install OpenCV by brew ( $ brew install opencv )
 2. Based on OpenCV version, Please re-write addon_config.mk file.
 End of the file, there are some description about opencv path for your system.
 Please re-write the version according to your OpenCV version.
-Current (2018/6/11) is 3.4.1_2, If you find other version on your directory tree, /usr/local/Cellar/opencv , please do not forget fill in the correct version on the addon_config.mk file.
+Current (2018/6/15) is 3.4.1_5, If you find other version on your directory tree, /usr/local/Cellar/opencv , please do not forget fill in the correct version on the addon_config.mk file.
-3. Download yolov2 or yolov2-tiny weights and cfg file to data directory for each example or your application. https://pjreddie.com/darknet/yolov2/

-4. Import Example/camera or single_image by project generator and add only ofxYolov2 as an addon.
+3. Import Example/camera or single_image by project generator and add only ofxYolov2 as an addon.
 [Attention] Please do not include OpenCV addon in OF.
 Be sure to add only ofxYolov2 addon by projectgenerator.

+## Yolov2 and Yolov2-tiny
+ I've include yolov2-tiny.weights and cfg file in this repository.
+On the other hand, Yolov2 network is more accurate than yolov2-tiny, and slow.
+If you try yolov2 network, you can download cfg and weights file from yolo website by yourself.

 ## Compatibility
 - only macOS ( tested on Hight Sierra and Sierra)
+- of version: 0.9.8

 ## Licence
 [MIT](https://opensource.org/licenses/MIT)